 Training Tax Credits

-Ontario offers two training tax credits: the apprenticeship credit and co-operative education credit.
+Ontario offers two training tax credits: the apprenticeship credit and the co-operative education credit.
 For both credits, corporations may claim 25% of eligible expenses, and small businesses may claim 30%.
 The apprenticeship credit is worth up to $15,000.
-It includes expenses incurred during a 36-month apprenticeship program in manufacturing, plumbing, or over 100 other trades.
-The co-operative learning credit is worth up to $3,000 per placement, and it’s designed for businesses that create 10-week to 4-month educational work opportunities for high school or college students.
+It includes expenses incurred during a 36-month apprenticeship program in manufacturing, plumbing, or more than 100 other trades.
+The co-operative learning credit, which is worth up to $3,000 per placement, is designed for businesses that create 10-week to 4-month educational work opportunities for high school or college students.

 Creative and Cultural Credits

 Credits that encourage creative and entertainment companies to do business in Ontario include: